paulowe/gcp/dataflow.md

 This reduces the need to worry about **Hot keys** - situations where disproportionately large chunks of your input get mapped to the same cluster

 ## Use cases
-- Use Dataflow to build data piplines
+- Use Dataflow to build data piplines (ETL)
+- Orchestration
 - Batch/Realtime data
 - Unpredictable size or rate